TUM-DSE/research-work-info/checklist.md

 ## Stage 2: Official submission

-After the final approval from the advisor and Professor, submit the thesis/report:
+After the final approval, submit the thesis/report:
 * [ ] One thesis printout delivered to Prüfungsamt (**ONLY** required for BSc/MSc thesis)
 * [ ] One pdf to Prof. Bhatotia
 * [ ] One pdf advisor